At the O’BRAIN Lab, we assume that individual weight status is the result of a complex interaction of (at least) these different factors:

-The O’BRAIN Lab’s goal is to disentangle these interactions by tackling diverse research questions.
-For this purpose we draw upon expertise from multiple scientific disciplines such as neurobiology, psychology, cognitive science, mathematics and medicine.
-This joint effort is made possible through generous funding for two main lines of research:
+The goal of the O’BRAIN Lab is to disentangle these interactions by drawing upon multiple scientific disciplines such as neurobiology, psychology, cognitive science, mathematics and medicine.
+Our interdisciplinary research is conducted in two places:

 RESOURCES & INFRASTRUCTURE

-With the help of MRI the O’BRAIN Lab aims to go one step further and explore neural correlates of these obesity-related behavioral differences.
+With the help of Magnetic Resonance Imaging (MRI) the O’BRAIN Lab aims to go one step further and explore neural correlates of these obesity-related behavioural differences.
 All MRI-techniques use strong but harmless magnetic fields to image the human brain.
-Studies of the O’BRAIN Lab make use of MR-scanners at magnetic field strengths of 3 Tesla and 7 Tesla.
+Studies of the O’BRAIN Lab make use of MR-scanners at magnetic field strengths of 3 and 7 Tesla.

 PARTNERS & FUNDING

 We are grateful for the support and ongoing funding by these partners:

 Max Planck Institute for Human Cognitive and Brain Sciences

 Integriertes Forschungs- und Behandlungszentrum (IFB)